 This is where the future is – in the unique combination of advocacy for the right decisions about land and water usage for the community, and conserving land at the same time.

-As storytellers for the water and the land, River Fields seeks to engage and educate learners at all levels on education on the river and its interconnectedness with its lands, history, cultural treasures, and the people who enjoy and depend upon them.
+As storytellers for the water and the land, River Fields engages and educates learners at all levels on education on the river and its interconnectedness with its lands, history, cultural treasures, and the people who enjoy and depend upon them.
+Our programming reaches learners at all levels of all ages who want to connect with wildflowers, creeks, forests, and flora and fauna that rely upon them.

-We believe that knowledge is power, and an informed and educated public will understand the cultural and natural resources of the river corridor, the public’s right to access river views, the critical need for open space protection, and the growth and development issues that can jeopardize these fragile and precious resources.
-To accomplish this goal, we provide vital information to and work closely with local activist organizations, decision makers, and the news media.
-We accomplish this through a number of tools, including meetings and presentations, group emails, letters to the editor of area media outlets and distribution of fact sheets.
+Knowledge is power, and an informed and engaged public understands the cultural and natural resources of the river corridor, the public’s right to access river views, the critical need for open space protection, and the growth and development issues that can jeopardize these fragile and precious resources.
+That’s why we not only provide engaging hands-on educational experiences, but we also provide vital information to and work closely with local activist organizations, decision makers, and the news media.
 River Fields keeps the public informed about critical topics that impact the river and our region.
-We have also educated members of the legal community about conservation easements, the National Historic Preservation Act, and the Safe Drinking Water Act through continuing education seminars at the Louisville Bar Association.
-But that’s only one of the many ways we keep the public engaged, informed, and empowered.

 Our educational approach isn’t just about engaging the public in policy decisions.
 For us, education is also about helping people experience the beauty of natural and cultural treasures firsthand.
 It’s about building connections between people and the built and natural environment with the ultimate goal of all of us being stewards.
 Isn’t that a beautiful idea?